vanderlin/ofxBox2d/README.md

 Instructions
 ------------
 When making a vector of objects you need to be careful.
-You either need to make a vector of pointers of use the `ofPtr` object.
+You either need to make a vector of pointers of use the `shared_ptr` object.

 Everytime you push into the vector `circles` the object is destroyed and the created.
 This causing issues for the `b2dBody body` object owned by box2d.